 Having reached the conclusion that I myself would only be able to muster up about 74 points, it’s become clear that the F-2 visa will remain nothing more than an elusive treasure, shining with an otherworldly luminance in my dreams.
-The scarcity, if not total absence, of information offered by the immigration services seems calculated to raise the glory and prestige of the F-2.
+The scarcity, if not total absence, of the information offered by the immigration services, seems calculated to raise the glory and prestige of the F-2.

 For the time being, I’ve turned my humble gaze toward the D-10 Visa, a six-month stopgap measure for those who are unemployed but looking for work.